People

 Cheryl Tan

-Natalia is a first-year graduate student pursuing a PhD. in Social Psychology in the Department of Psychology & Neuroscience.
+Natalia is a second-year graduate student pursuing a PhD in Social Psychology in the Department of Psychology and Neuroscience (primary advisor: Cristina Salvador).
 Her research uses methods from neuroscience and psychology to examine how culture influences cognition, emotion, and the self.
 Natalia is interested in investigating how religious influences fit into the cultural constructs of independence and interdependence.
 In her free time she enjoys watching reality TV with friends, hanging out with her roommate’s cat, and trying new food spots in the triangle area.

 Research Assistant